-Threthewey, in her work, discussed the paradoxes developed from women in a social service organization (1999), which stemmed from earlier work that revealed how organizational behaviors can generate these ironies (1997).
-Her worked looked at behaviors of women in the workplace and their resistant behaviors that produced tensions of power, resistance, and dependency.
-These paradoxes in the organizations can contribute to conflict and uncertainty in an organization when not acknowledged and handled.
-However, not all research views a paradox in this manner.

-Jablin and Putman discussed that some scholars consider, using a postmodern perspective, paradoxes are seen as illogical components of organizing, resulting in empowerment and beneficial to the organization.
-This is because paradoxes provide alternative insight, stretch boundaries, and encourage a separation from traditional protocols (Wendt, 1998).
-As a result, here is where the true value in the hospital chaplain can be seen.
-In the chaplain’s role, with all of its multifaceted functions, there is a paradox developed in the perception of utility.
-Chaplains stand in the middle of role that renders them as necessary as it renders them disposable.
-They must manage their role carefully in order to maintain a certain perception of need in order to uphold paid positions, as administrators are aware of their non-revenue generating tasks.
-In addition to managing their role, they must also work towards gaining respect for their opinions and perspectives which often don’t match that of their medically trained coworkers.
-This can present challenges when working on interdisciplinary teams and projects.h
+Paradoxes are illogical components of organizing, resulting in empowerment and beneficial to the organization (Jablin & Putnam, 2000).
+They provide alternative insight, stretch boundaries, and encourage a separation from traditional protocols (Wendt, 1998).
+In the chaplain’s role, with all of its multifaceted functions, a paradox develops with respect to perceived utility.
+Chaplains stand inside a role that renders them as necessary and disposable.
+They must manage their role carefully to maintain a certain perception of need as paid employees.
+In addition to managing their role, they must also work toward gaining respect for their opinions and perspectives that may not match their medically trained co-workers.
+This can present challenges when working on interdisciplinary teams and projects.
+Even though the chaplains discuss the organizational benefits of their paradoxical situation, empowerment and paradox never appear together in the text or subtext.

-This theme shows the daily tensions that make up the paradox of the hospital chaplains career.
-Each day bring new challenges and situations that often compete with each other.
-It is their duty to not only figure out how to proceed, but how to legitimize their very presence.
-Although the hospital chaplains see their own importance within the organization, it may not be perceived by others.
-Thus, issues such as being a non-revenue-generating department becomes an ever-spinning wheel in their subconscious minds.
-They also battle for the voice they have when sitting in on meetings or working with other departments on a task, due to the fact that their relevance may not be perceived by other individuals.

-The consequences of these tensions begin to develop a paradoxical world that the chaplains must thrive in.
-Although these tensions can be frustrating, this unique position is made for them to benefit from the tensions this environment creates.
-The ability of chaplains to be aware of their position, and their surroundings, allows them to properly manage competing goals and perceptions of value.
-It may also motivate them to focus on effectiveness of their job.
+With respect to them as individuals, the paradoxes likely contribute to their uncertainty because it is neither acknowledged nor handled (Thretheway, 1997, 1999).
+Each day brings new challenges and situations that often compete with each other and lead to uncertainty.
+Uncertainty is an ever-spinning wheel in their subconscious minds and becomes conscious each time they have to argue for their interpersonal, departmental, or organizational value.
+Because their relevance is not always apparent to others, they must also battle for a voice at meetings or working with other departments on a task.
+Although these tensions can be frustrating, this unique position allows chaplains to be aware of their position, and their surroundings, to manage competing goals and perceptions of value properly, and may also motivate them to focus on job effectiveness.

 Addressing the Research Question